-Table No. 3.1 SIA Team Members S1.
-Name Qualification & Designation Experience No. 1 Fr.
-Sojan Pananchikal Director, MBA & MSW HOD &Vice principal, with 10 years experience in administrative, academic and developmental sector 2 Sebastian KV MSW, M. PHIL 27 years experience Coordinator, SIA Unit in Development Sector 3 Nimal Thomas Research Associates MSW, with 5 years of experience 4 Shijo Joseph Research Associates MSW, with 6 years of experience 5 Alisha Sanil Research Associates MSW, with 5 years of experience alignment sketch, the study team identified the affected area, etc. were helpful to meet the affected.
+Table No. 3.1 SIA Team Members Sl.
+No. Name Qualification & Designation Experience 1 Fr.
+Sojan Pananchikal Director, MBA & MSW HOD &Vice principal, with 10 years experience in administrative, academic and developmental sector 2 Sebastian KV MSW, M. PHIL Coordinator, SIA Unit 27 years experience in Development Sector 3 Nimal Thomas Research Associates MSW, with 5 years of experience sketch, the study team identified the affected area and met the affected.
 Before starting the detailed SIA study, field visits and pilot study of the socio-economic survey were conducted.
 For the data collection, the affected people were administered the interview schedule and their feedbacks collected carefully.
 From secondary sources, an understanding of the physical, social, economic and cultural set up of the project area was obtained.
 Many pre-coded questions were included in the questionnaire.
 The survey forms duly filled in were consolidated and entered into a database, the information updated and the report prepared.